msantos/perc/README.md

         empty binary for NewLimit or OldLimit indicates the caller is not interested in these values.

         The binary size of NewLimit/OldLimit must otherwise match the size of a struct rlimit for the platform. struct rlimit is usually composed of two 8 byte values in native format.
+To retrieve the current settings, pass in a zero'ed 16 byte value.

 ## EXAMPLES